vntero/temperature-monitoring-pub/apps/publisher/README.md

 - Version: 1.0

 ## How do I get set up?
-To run the publisher, all you need to do is to run the index file (i.e. ts-node src/index.ts)

-### Summary of set up
 Since this relies on WeatherAPI's api key, you'll need one of your own.
+That's the only environment variable you need.
+Once you have the previou step figured out, to run the Publisher, all you need to do is to run the index file (i.e. ts-node src/index.ts)